 “The imaginary is what tends to become real.” ― André Breton

-Megan Marie Snyder graduated from George Mason University in December of 2017 with Dual Degrees and 3 majors: BA in Art and Visual Technology (Concentration in Graphic Design) and a Double BA in Art History and English (Concentration in Cultural Studies), in which she graduated with honors.
+Megan Marie Snyder earned dual degrees from George Mason University in December 2017, with a Bachelor of Arts in Art and Visual Technology (focusing on Graphic Design), alongside a double Bachelor of Arts in Art History and English (specializing in Cultural Studies), graduating with honors.

 WORLD CLASS CUSTOMER SERVICE